ImageMagick/Usage-Markdown/quantize/index.md

 The next image should be the middle 50% grey pattern, defining the the basic style of the dithering you are trying to achieve.

-For example here is my initial DIY dither pattern.
+For example, here is my initial DIY dither pattern.
 Which I save into a multi-image GIF file (not a GIF animation)...

 ~~~